 improve-physical-decline

 Managing your stress levels is also critical to healthy aging.
-That’s because high levels of stress releases hormones like cortisol, which can increase the risk of anxiety, depression, heart disease, heart attack, high blood pressure and stroke, as well as induce sleep problems and memory and concentration impairment.
+That’s because high levels of stress release hormones like cortisol, which can increase the risk of anxiety, depression, heart disease, heart attack, high blood pressure, and stroke, as well as induce sleep problems and memory and concentration impairment.

-Adopting stress-reducing habits such as reading a book, doing yoga or tai-chi or mindful meditation can mitigate stress and promote healthy relaxation.
+Adopting stress-reducing habits can mitigate stress and promote healthy relaxation:

 manage-stress